-Designated uses are goals or intended uses for surface waterbodies in Wisconsin which are classified into the categories of: Fish and Aquatic Life, Recreation, Public Health and Welfare, and Wildlife.
+Designated uses are goals or intended uses for surface waterbodies in Wisconsin which are classified into the categories of: Aquatic Life, Recreation, Public Health and Welfare, and Wildlife.
 The following designated uses are described in ch.
 NR 102, Wis.
 Adm.
 Code:

-- Fish and Aquatic Life: All surface waters are considered appropriate for the protection of fish and other aquatic life.
+Aquatic Life2: All surface waters are considered appropriate for the protection of fish and other aquatic life.
 Surface waters vary naturally with respect to factors like temperature, flow, habitat, and water chemistry.
 This variation allows different types of fish and aquatic life communities to be supported.

-This category has subcategories as described below. - Recreational Use: All surface waters are considered appropriate for recreational use unless a sanitary survey has been completed to show that humans are unlikely to participate in activities requiring full body immersion. - Public Health and Welfare: All surface waters are considered appropriate to protect for incidental contact and ingestion by humans.
-All waters of the Great Lakes as well as a small number of inland water bodies are also identified as public water supplies and have associated water quality criteria to account for human consumption. - Wildlife: All surface waters are considered appropriate for the protection of wildlife that relies directly on the water to exist or rely on it to provide food for existence.
+Recreation: All surface waters are considered appropriate for Recreation use unless a sanitary survey has been completed to show that humans are unlikely to participate in activities requiring full body immersion.

+Public Health and Welfare: All surface waters are considered appropriate to protect for incidental contact and ingestion by humans and human consumption of fish.
+All waters of the Great Lakes as well as a small number of inland water bodies are also identified as public water supplies and have associated water quality criteria to account for human consumption3.

+Wildlife: All surface waters are considered appropriate for the protection of wildlife that relies directly on the water to exist or rely on it to provide food for existence.

-Use Designations for Fish and Aquatic Life (FAL) are separated into the following sub-categories: Coldwater (Cold), Warmwater Sport Fish (WWSF), Warmwater Forage Fish (WWFF), Limited Forage Fish (LFF) and Limited Aquatic Life (LAL).
-More detail on these subcategories is located in the Streams and River Classification chapter of this report.
+Use Designations for Aquatic Life (AL) are separated into the following subcategories: Coldwater (Cold), Warmwater Sport Fish (WWSF), Warmwater Forage

+Fish (WWFF), Limited Forage Fish (LFF) and Limited Aquatic Life (LAL).
+More detail on these subcategories is in the Streams and River Classification chapter of this report.